SimpleModBot/dashboard-api/usage/cc.md

     * If invalid returns a 400 status code
     * If no authorization token returns a 401 status code
-    * If not authorized to do this returns a 403 status code */
+    * If not authorized to do this returns a 403 status code
+    * If already exists returns a 409 status code
+    */
 ```